The Rising Of The Shield Hero Season 3 release date is confirmed for October 2023, the Fall 2023 anime season.

 This article provides everything that is known about The Rising Of The Shield Hero Season 3 (Tate no Yuusha no Nariagari Season 3) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

 Considering that The Rising Of The Shield Hero Season 3 was greenlit for production at the same time as the second season, Kadokawa producer Junichiro Tamura is already promising anime fans they won’t have a long wait between seasons.
+But I guess a long wait is different in producer land since they’re used to thinking in terms of multiple years.

 The second season came out in April 2022, the Spring 2022 anime season.
 In the best-case scenario, that could have meant that The Rising Of The Shield Hero Season 3 release date would be scheduled for Fall 2022.
 In effect, the third season would have been similar to a split-cour anime season despite being numbered separately.